VeryGoodOpenSource/flame_behaviors/docs/conventions/coding-conventions.md

 Entities should not contain any behavioral logic, instead they should be composed of behaviors.
 This allows for more flexible and reusable code.
-Entities should not do any direct rendering, instead they should add child components to themselves to do the visualization of the entity.
+Entities should not do any direct rendering, instead they should add child components to handle the visualization of the entity.

 #### Examples